pelithne/k8s/workshop.md

 ## Resource Group
-All resrouces in Azure exists in a *Resource Group*.
+All resources in Azure exists in a *Resource Group*.
 The resource group is a "container" for all the resources you create.

 All the resources you create in this workshop will use the same Resource Group.
 The command below will create a resource group named ````k8s-rg```` in West Europe.
 ````